Bamvum/YGG-2024/README.md

 - **Blockchain**: Solana
   - **Solana-Unity SDK**: Enables seamless integration of blockchain features into the game, such as NFT card ownership and cryptocurrency transactions.
 - **Backend**:
   - **Unisave**: A serverless backend framework for database management and real-time multiplayer functionality.
+  - **Node.js**: For CoinGecko API price fetcher of Solana
   - **ArangoDB**: A flexible, multi-model database for storing player data, card metadata, and game states.
 - **Frontend**:
   - Unity for 2D/3D rendering.
-- **Networking**: Photon or Unity's Netcode for multiplayer battles.
+- **Networking**: Unity Broadcasting for Player vs Player Multiplayer Battle.
 - **Version Control**: Git and GitHub for collaborative development.
 - **Tools**: Visual Studio, Rider, and GitHub Actions for CI/CD.